 where and

-are the masses of the primary and secondary stars, respectively,
+and are the masses of the primary and secondary stars, respectively,

 is the semimajor axis of their relative circular orbits,